-Tribal, state and federal inter-jurisdictional management of fisheries for conservation of natural populations, sharing of harvestable returns and ESA take, trapping of hatchery broodstocks and distribution of fish trapped in excess of brood needs is extremely complex.
-In an effort to better coordinate hatchery and harvest management, agencies in the basin have implemented a structured pre-season planning, in-season coordination, post season review and evaluation process.
-Weekly in-season coordination teleconferences occur and run projections, harvest estimates and hatchery trapping and broodstock collection data are exchanged.
+Tribal, state, and federal inter-jurisdictional management of fisheries for conservation of natural populations, sharing of harvestable returns and ESA take, trapping of hatchery broodstocks and distribution of fish trapped in excess of brood needs is extremely complex.
+To better coordinate hatchery and harvest management, agencies in the basin have implemented a structured preseason planning, in-season coordination, post season review and evaluation process.
+Weekly inseason coordination teleconferences occur and run projections, harvest estimates and hatchery trapping and broodstock collection data are exchanged.
 Co-managers have agreed to maximize natural origin fish that are incorporated into the broodstock.
 Trapping protocols at LGR (within reasonable assumptions of what the Lower Granite Trap can handle) and broodstock spawning in-season management will be targeted to achieve 30% proportion of Natural Origin in Broodstock (pNOB) if possible.

-The trapping objective, (Appendix B), for broodstock at Lyons Ferry is up to 2,600 fish based upon previously observed stray rates and pre-spawning mortalities.
-The female collection goal for 2019 is 1,323 (\geq 70cm).
-Each male may be used on multiple females so males are not needed at a 1:1 rate and fewer may be collected.
-This goal is the total numbers of fish that will need to be trapped to meet egg take goals through Priority 11.
-Brood collection occurs primarily at LGR, but may also occur at LFH or NPTH.
+The trapping objective, (Appendix B), for broodstock at Lyons Ferry is up to 2,600 fish (to meet eggtake goals through Priority 11) based upon previously observed stray rates, pre-spawning mortalities, and average fecundities.
+The female collection goal for 2021 is 1,300 (\geq 70cm).

+Males may be used on multiple females so males are not needed at a 1:1 rate and fewer may be collected.
+Brood collection occurs primarily at LGR but may also occur at LFH or NPTH.
 Adults trapped at NPTH may be used to supplement LFH production shortages of LGR and volunteer adult returns, and vice versa.